Skip to content

 Find concurrency bugs

 In general, concurrency bugs are difficult to find and debug because they typically happen neither deterministically nor often.
-Given that egos-2000 has a small code base and it uses simple data structures, a good way to remove concurrency bugs is to reason about the use of all data structures very carefully.
+Given that egos-2000 has a small code base and it uses simple data structures, a good way to remove concurrency bugs is to reason about the use of all the data structures very carefully.

 TIP